madhusurajj/recipebook/README.md

 # Recipe Book API
-This is a backend API for a personalized recipe book web application, developed using Node.js, Express.js, Firebase Cloud Firestore, and Cloud Storage.
-I've defined endpoints to support the following features for users:
+Backend API for a personalized recipe book web application, developed using Node.js, Express.js, Firebase Cloud Firestore, and Cloud Storage.
+Endpoints are defined to support the following features for users:
 * Upload recipes with images, ingredients, and key attributes/flags.
 * Search for a specific recipe
 * Filter for recipes (eg "vegetarian" and "gluten-free")